 A typical home computer can guess an 11-character passcode in under two months.
 How long would it take to crack yours?
 Check that out for yourself using this powerful tool.
 Hackers use dictionaries of common words, phrases and character combinations to break security fast.
 Security expert Bruce Schneier recommends using a personally memorable sentence to turn into a password: “I like hot wine and cinnamon,” may become Ilkhotwac@7, for example.

 We hope these stories help illustrate the multi-faceted nature of online security threats to enterprise and consumer computer users.

 Security pros must protect their systems against all possible attacks across every single one of these attack vectors, thinking about everything from tough password protection and policy to monitoring for unauthorized traffic patterns on networks.
 The security challenge is immense, the threats ever-changing.

-Please take a look at these pages to find out how Orange Business Services can help you protect your systems – and your enterprise – against such threats, known and unknown.
+Please take a look at these pages to find out how Orange Business can help you protect your systems – and your enterprise – against such threats, known and unknown.

 Jon Evans is a highly experienced technology journalist and editor.
 He has been writing for a living since 1994.
 These days you might read his daily regular Computerworld AppleHolic and opinion columns.
 Jon is also technology editor for men's interest magazine, Calibre Quarterly, and news editor for MacFormat magazine, which is the biggest UK Mac title.
 He's really interested in the impact of technology on the creative spark at the heart of the human experience.
 In 2010 he won an American Society of Business Publication Editors (Azbee) Award for his work at Computerworld.